Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-We will be using Buzzsprout podcast hosting service as an example.
+We will be using the Buzzsprout podcast hosting service as an example.

 Now that your final file is ready, we want to upload it to your Buzzsprout podcast hosting.
 Start by creating a free Buzzsprout Account.

-Once the file uploading complete, Buzzsprout will automatically optimize your file, then you’re good to move to the next step.
+Once the file uploading is complete, Buzzsprout will automatically optimize your file; then, you’re good to move to the next step.

 Step 6: Podcast Artwork and Categories

-Now let walk you through the process of creating artwork for your podcast before it goes live.
+Now, let me walk you through creating artwork for your podcast before it goes live.

-As your podcast is almost ready to submit to podcast directories like Spotify and Apple Podcasts, you’re about to share the content to your listeners.
+As your podcast is almost ready to submit to podcast directories like Spotify and Apple Podcasts, you will share the content with your listeners.

-At this junction make sure you’re putting your best and not relent so that your podcast will look great in all podcast directories.
+At this junction, make sure you’re doing your best and not relenting so that your podcast will look great in all podcast directories.

-While quality content should always be the focus of your podcast, your episode cover art is the first thing the listeners will see in Apple Podcasts and other social media.
+While quality content should always be the focus of your podcast, your episode cover art is the first thing the listeners will see on Apple Podcasts and other social media.